 People who are not abused might find it hard to understand why anyone would stay in an abusive relationship.
 Victims are often blamed.
-Some people falsely believe that if a person stays, she or he must be weak or needy.
+Some people falsely believe that if a person stays, they must be weak or needy.
 This is not true.

 Changing or ending any relationship is hard.
 It can be even harder when the relationship is abusive.
-People stay for many reasons, such as:
+People stay for many reasons.

 Many victims of domestic violence are willing to talk about their relationship when they are approached in a kind and understanding manner.
 But don't confront a victim if the person is not ready to talk.
-Let the person know you are willing to listen whenever he or she wants to talk.
+Let the person know you are willing to listen whenever they want to talk.
 Be understanding if the person is unable to leave.
-He or she often knows the situation best and when it is safest to leave.
+They often know the situation best and when it is safest to leave.

-Reassure the person that the abuse is not his or her fault and that no one deserves to be abused.
+Reassure the person that the abuse is not their fault and that no one deserves to be abused.
 If the person has children, gently point out that you are concerned that the violence is affecting them.
 Many victims do not understand that their children are being harmed until someone else voices the concern.

 Remind the victim that domestic violence is against the law and that help is available.
-You may be able to help a victim understand his or her options.
+You may be able to help a victim understand their options.
 Be willing to assist in any way you can with transportation, money, or child care.
 Encourage your friend to talk with a health professional.

 The most dangerous time for a victim of domestic violence can be when the person is leaving an abusive relationship, so any advice about leaving must be knowledgeable and practical.
 Encourage the victim to get advice from an advocacy agency with experience in the area of domestic violence.

 Helping a person contact local domestic violence groups is an important step.
-If you know someone who is being abused, call a local domestic violence support group.
-Check your local phone book or provincial website for resources on getting help in your area.
+If you know someone who is being abused, see the Canadian Resource Centre for Victims of Crime's website at https://crcvc.ca/resources/resource-directory/ to find programs that offer shelter and legal support.
 There are many programs across the country that provide options for safety, advocacy, support, and needed information and services.

 Here are some other ways to help: